mariangle/craftdesign-website/README.md

 ## CraftDesign
 CraftDesign is a website that draws inspiration from a Dribbble design while incorporating modifications to enhance accessibility and optimize SEO.
-The primary goal of this project is to achieve high performance results and ensure optimal user experience by using best practices and improve overall website quality.
+The primary goal of this project is to achieve high performance results and ensure an optimal user experience.
+This is accomplished by implementing best practices and server-side rendering to improve the overall quality of the website.

 ![image](https://github.com/mariangle/next-agency-website/assets/124585244/678c88d0-87f0-42ca-90b1-c3173f797ca3)